 Storage Services at CHPC

 CHPC currently offers four different types of storage: home directories, group space, scratch file systems, and an archive storage system.
-All storage types are accessible from all CHPC resources, excluding the archive storage system.
-Data on the archive storage space must be moved to one of the other spaces in order to be accessible.
+All storage types but the archive storage are accessible from every CHPC resource.

 For more information on CHPC data policies, including details on current backup policies, please visit our File Storage Policies page.